Signed uploads

 From now on, every request to Upload API should include a signature

-(token).
-However, you'll still be able to upload files to your project on the
+However, you’ll still be able to upload files to your project via the Dashboard.

 The signature